skagrawal/Udacity--SDC-ND---term-1/CarND-Advanced-Lane-Lines-P4/README.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-The code for this step is in the fifth code cell of the IPython notebook located in ./Main.ipynb
+The code for this step is in the fifth code cell of the IPython notebook located in ./Main.ipynb and ./tracker.py file.
+I have cut the image into several slices horizontally and for each slice applied convolution.
+Using this I found the left and right window center for each slice.
+These centers are used to fit a second order polynomial to pixel positions in each lane line.

 ![alt text][image5]